KTH-dESA/OSeMOSYS_start/README.md

 ### Version control
 When building and in particular testing a model it is easy to loose track of what changes one has done in the data of the model.
 A good option to prevent a mess of files with names only the author (hopefully)understands, is version control.
 Initially it might feel like a burden, but on the long-run it pays back.
 Here a [tutorial how to get going with GitHub](https://coderefinery.github.io/git-intro/).
 ### Data handling
 OSeMOSYS datafiles are simple `txt`files.
 However, once you start populating your model with technologies, fuels, and boundary constraints `txt`files become quickly unpractical.
+Therefore the python package otoole has been developed to allow the conversion into datapackages (a folder with one csv file per parameter) or excel file and back.
+The documentation on how to install otoole and how to use it can be found [here](https://otoole.readthedocs.io/en/latest/).

+## The model code and how to run it
+### Model code
+The OSeMOSYS code are available on [GitHub](https://github.com/OSeMOSYS/OSeMOSYS_GNU_MathProg/tree/master/src).
+### Running a model
+An explanation on how to run models is available in the [OSeMOSYS documentation](https://osemosys.readthedocs.io/en/latest/manual/Create%20a%20model%20in%20OSeMOSYS.html#how-to-run-osemosys-using-a-macos-operating-system).

+## Help
+- A good place to start searching when having questions is the [OSeMOSYS documentation](https://osemosys.readthedocs.io/en/latest/index.html).
+- Many questions are already on the [OSeMOSYS forum](https://groups.google.com/g/osemosys).
+And if a question is missing please feel free to post it!
+- If you have got the impression that there is something missing please feel free to raise an issue here on GitHub.
+But if you are already comfortable with the use of GitHub pull requests are welcome too.